-Criteria for the inclusion of species in Appendix II in accordance with Article II, paragraph 2 (b)
+Criteria for the Inclusion of Species in Appendix II in Accordance with Article II, Paragraph 2(b)

-Species should be included in Appendix II in accordance with Article II, paragraph 2 (b), if they satisfy one of the following criteria.
+Species should be included in Appendix II in accordance with Article II, paragraph 2(b), if they satisfy the following criterion.

-- A. The specimens resemble specimens of a species included in Appendix II under the provisions of Article II, paragraph 2 (a), or in Appendix I, such that a non-expert, with reasonable effort, is unlikely to be able to distinguish between them. - B. The species is a member of a taxon of which most of the species are included in Appendix II under the provisions of Article II, paragraph 2 (a), or in Appendix I, and the remaining species must be included to bring trade in specimens of the others under effective control.
+A. The specimens of a species in the form in which they are traded resemble specimens of a species included in Appendix II under the provisions of Article II, paragraph 2(a), or in Appendix I, for which the proponent has demonstrated that a non-expert, using basic identification materials, is unlikely to be able to distinguish between them.

-Special cases
+Special Cases

-Split-listing
+Split-Listing

-Listing of a species in more than one Appendix should be avoided in general in view of the enforcement problems it creates.
-When split-listing does occur, this should generally be on the basis of national or continental populations, rather than subspecies.
-Split-listings that place some populations of a species in the Appendices, and the rest outside the Appendices, should normally not be permitted.
+Listing of a species in more than one appendix should be avoided unless it relates to the down-listing of a population from Appendix I to Appendix II in accordance with the precautionary measures contained in paragraph A of Annex 4 to this Resolution.

+When split-listing does occur, this should generally be on the basis of national or continental populations, and should not result in some populations being outside the Appendices.

-For species outside the jurisdiction of any State, listing in the Appendices should use the terms used in other relevant international agreements, if any, to define the population.
-If no such international agreement exists, then the Appendices should define the population by region or by geographic coordinates.
+For species outside the jurisdiction of any State, listing in the appendices should use the terms used in other relevant international agreements, if any, to define the population.
+If no such international agreement exists, then the appendices should define the population by region or by geographic co-ordinates.

-Taxonomic names below the species level should not be used in the Appendices unless the taxon in question is highly distinctive and the use of the name would not give rise to enforcement problems.
+Taxonomic names below the species level should not be used in the appendices unless the taxon in question is highly distinctive and the use of the name would not give rise to enforcement problems.

-Higher taxa
+Higher Taxa

 If all species of a higher taxon are included in Appendix I or II, they should be included under the name of the higher taxon.
-If some species in a higher taxon are included in Appendix I or II and all the rest in the other Appendix, the latter species should be included under the name of the higher taxon, with an appropriate annotation.
+If some species in a higher taxon are included in Appendix I or II and all the rest in the other appendix, the latter species should be included under the name of the higher taxon, with an appropriate annotation.

-Precautionary measures
+Precautionary Measures